Aging out: Responses

+Independent Living Programs (ILPs) are ways in which state and federal agencies have assisted foster youth in their transition to adulthood.
+“ILPs and services vary across and within states and are based on need and availability of funding”.
+In 1986, states began receiving federal funding for these programs.
+ILPs are separate from state custody and foster youth do not automatically get placed in these programs.
+Youth must hear about ILPs from a third party like caseworkers, foster parents, or self-discovery.

 In 1970, Title X of the Public Health Service Act started providing for the federal family planning program, designed to provide resources for health services and counseling to low-income or uninsured individuals who may otherwise lack access to health care, including young people aging out of foster care.
 The United States Department of Housing and Urban Development's Family Unification Program provides Housing Choice Vouchers to young people aging out of the foster care system.

 The Administration for Children's Services, and the federal Office of Housing Policy and Development, in cooperation with the New York City Housing Authority, has a Section 8 Priority Code for young people aging out of the foster care system.

 In 1999, President Clinton signed the Foster Care Independence Act, which doubled federal funding for independent living programs and provides funding for drug abuse prevention and health insurance for former foster care youth until age 21.

+The federal Fostering Connections Act of 2008 aimed to incentivize states into extending foster care beyond the age of 18 so that these foster youth could have longer access to support and services.
+This impacted roughly 31,500 youth per year as 22 states extended foster care.

 Now programs and laws, such as the Chafee Foster Care Independence Program, are starting to make headway into ways to compensate foster children who have become adults. $140 million is to be funded for this program, including states matching 20%.